The Royal BC Museum is a world-class attraction showcasing British Columbia history and seasonal exhibits near Victoria’s Inner Harbour.

 The Royal BC Museum

-The royal BC Museum has a large collection of West Coast Aboriginal artifacts, indoor full-scale model buildings from the early 20th century, a model ship you can go inside, and scenes of BC nature including taxidermied animals.
-The museum is interesting, educational and one of Victoria’s best places to visit any time of the year, and especially on rainy days!
+This museum has a large collection of West Coast Aboriginal artifacts, a model ship you can go inside, and scenes of BC nature.
+The museum is interesting, educational and one of Victoria’s best places to visit any time of the year!

 Museum Hours & Admission

-The Royal BC Museum is open almost every day of the year, except for major statutory holidays like Christmas and New Year’s Day.
+This BC Museum is open almost every day of the year, except for major statutory holidays like Christmas and New Year’s Day.
 Summer hours between late May and early October are usually Sunday to Thursday from 10 am to 5 pm and Fridays and Saturdays from 10 am to 10 pm.
+All other times of the year it is usually open from 10 am until 5 pm every day of the week.

 (Note: Rates, hours and other details are subject to change.)